thlorenz/hotplates/README.md

   }
 , partials:
   { root: path.join(__dirname, 'templates', 'partials') } // register all my partials
-}
+, watch: true // autmatically re-compile and re-register my templates when I change them or add new ones }
 ```

+**watch**: when set to true, hotplates will watch the templates and partial folders for changes and recompile templates,
+re-register partials when they change and add new ones that are created

 Additional options can be given to `templates` and `partials`, most commonly you could change the fileFilter which defaults to `['*.hbs', '*.handlebars']`.